GMWA/koodu/docs/templates.md

 * The `schemas` folder contains differents python file(one for each resource) and each file contains the Schemas definitions for that ressource.
 * `Dokerfile`: the Dockerfile manifest to build the app as docker image.

+### The generated project use the following external paquets

+* sqlalchemy
+* pydantic

 ## Django Template

 With our Django template users are able to generate projects with the following structure: